aboutsecurity/blueteam_homelabs/README.md

 ## Network Discovery & Vulnerability Management
 * [Rumble](https://www.rumble.run/) - Rumble is fast and identifies assets without the need for credentials or special access.
 A single agent can assess an entire enterprise, or multiple agents can be used to limit cross-site traffic.
 Discover networks, large or small, in a fraction of the time required by legacy tools.
 * [OpenVAS](https://www.openvas.org/) - OpenVAS is a full-featured vulnerability scanner.
 Its capabilities include unauthenticated testing, authenticated testing, various high level and low level Internet and industrial protocols, performance tuning for large-scale scans and a powerful internal programming language to implement any type of vulnerability test.

-## WAF
-### OpenSource / Free

-* [Modsecurity](https://modsecurity.org/) - ModSecurity is an open source, cross-platform web application firewall (WAF) module.
-Known as the "Swiss Army Knife" of WAFs, it enables web application defenders to gain visibility into HTTP(S) traffic and provides a power rules language and API to implement advanced protections.

 ## Hardware
 * [Intel NUC](https://www.intel.com/content/www/us/en/products/boards-kits/nuc.html) - Intel® NUC is a small form factor PC with a tiny footprint.
 Short for Next Unit of Computing, Intel® NUC (say it like “luck” or “truck”) puts full-sized PC power in the palm of your hand.